It’s called the “last great Colorado ski town,” but Crested Butte is also worth a visit after the snow melts.

 Crested Butte has multiple Colorado Scenic Byways, too: the West Elk Loop and the Silver Thread Silver Byway.

 If you want to see wildlife, head up Taylor Canyon, where bighorn sheep like to hang out.
 Drive to Taylor Reservoir if you’re craving waterside scenery.
+You can go camping at this reservoir, in both easy-to-access campgrounds and more backwoods, off-road spots.
+You will find two developed campgrounds in this area.

 03 of 10